 Does the city intend to help financially?

 The city council did help financially by purchasing the building and grounds for the new facility.
-At this time, there are no plans for additional assistance from the city.

 Did you hire a fundraising firm?